-What is the treatment for candidiasis?
+What is the treatment for candidiasis or thrush?

 Candidiasis may be treated with antifungal creams or pessaries (tablets that are inserted into the vagina) or oral tablets.
-People with recurrent or ongoing candidiasis may require longer term treatment.
+People with recurrent or ongoing candidiasis may require longer-term treatment.

 Candidiasis is not usually sexually transmitted so partners don’t normally require treatment.
-However if a partner has symptoms they should be treated.
+However, if a partner has symptoms they should be treated.

 JUST THE FACTS is brought to you by the Sexually Transmitted Infections Education Foundation (STIEF) - an initiative funded by the Ministry of Health through collective District Health Boards to educate New Zealanders about STIs.